Nathan MacKinnon Game Preview: Avalanche vs. Kraken

 MacKinnon Stats vs. the Kraken

-- The Kraken are 25th in goals allowed, conceding 44 total goals (3.4 per game) in the league.
+- On the defensive side, the Kraken are giving up 51 total goals (3.4 per game) which ranks 25th in the NHL.

 |2023-2024 Season